PeqNP/ays-docs/content/library/how-do-i-configure-a-measurement-sensor.md

 draft: false
 ---

-# How Do I Configure a Monitor Sensor?
+# How Do I Write a Monitor Sensor?

 A script sensor allows you to run a script (such as Python) at a given interval (every 15 seconds, 1 minute, etc.).

 ## The Composition of a Sensor Script

-This script is an example that shows you all of the available inputs and return types.
+This script is an example that shows you all of the available input and return types.

 ```python
 # Import the `ays` library.
 You are not restricted as to which libraries